thepirat000/Audit.NET/Audit.WebApi/README.md

 Generate Audit Trails for Web API calls.

-Audit.WebApi provides the infrastructure to log interactions with ASP.NET Web API calls.
+Audit.WebApi provides the infrastructure to log interactions with ASP.NET Web API Controllers.
 It can record action method calls with caller info and arguments.

 ##Install